benskia/MazeSolver/README.md

 # Maze Solver

-A maze generator and solver with GUI.
+A Python app for generating a maze from random or seeded values and solving it.